Air Ecosse

-Air Ecosse was a Scottish commuter airline based in Aberdeen operating in the late 1970s to mid-1980s.
+Air Ecosse was a Scottish commuter airline based in Aberdeen operating in the late 1970s to late 1980s.
 They flew between Aberdeen and cities in northern England, such as Liverpool and Carlisle as well as to Edinburgh and Glasgow.
 They also carried out mail flights for the Royal Mail.
-The company's first scheduled flight was in June 1977, between Aberdeen and Wick.
-By 1985 the company had 165 employees.

 History

-The airline was formed in June 1977 as a subsidiary of Fairflight Charters based at Biggin Hill in Kent, England.
+Air Ecosse (Charters) Ltd. was formed in June 1977 as a subsidiary of Fairflight Charters based at Biggin Hill (Kent - England).
+The company's first flight was in July 1977 and until 1981 only on-demand flights were operated.

-The airline started flights from Aberdeen to Dundee, Glasgow, Manchester, Wick and Sumburgh.
+After the company name was changed to simply Air Ecosse Ltd. the first scheduled flights started in 1981 from Aberdeen to Dundee, Glasgow, Manchester, Wick and Sumburgh.
 In the 1980s, the airline started flights to other destinations such as Edinburgh, Liverpool and Carlisle.
-The airline also started flights for the Royal Mail.
+On April 4, 1983 it inaugurated schedules to London Heathrow airport, becoming the first Scottish commuter airline to serve the capital.
+The airline also started flights for the Royal Mail with Short 360.
+By 1985 the company had 165 employees.

-In November 1988 it was taken over by Peregrine Air Services Limited which was named after the famous bird of prey with the same name.
+All flight operations were discontinued on January 19, 1987.
+Shortly thereafter the assets were sold to Malinair and, in November of the following year, to Peregrine Air Services (which was named after the famous bird of prey with the same name).